 Find other care for a few weeks.
 Your loved one may be able to stay for a week or two at a long-term care facility.
 That will give you a break.
 Austrom says she’s heard caregivers say these breaks helped them relax and feel more able to handle their loved ones’ needs.

 Share some tasks with a home health aide.
 If you hire someone part time, she can drop in and help with some of the caregiving tasks.

 Contact your local Agency on Aging.
-The agency can point you toward other resources that may be able to help.
-These resources include adult day cares and home health services.
+The agency can point you toward resources such as adult day care programs and home health services.
 You can find your agency's contact number through the web sites of the National Association of Area Agencies on Aging or the U.S. Administration on Aging.

 You can also try an online support group.
-The Alzheimer's Association, for example, hosts an online community group.
+The Alzheimer's Association, for example, has one.

 Protect Your Own Health